DiKaidina/Spark_hw/README.md

   pytest tests.py
 ```

+## Important info
+The task description says: "Consider the weather datasets you need to download after analyzing the restaurant dataset"

+I analyzed restaurants_df by lat/lng columns and calculated min/max
+values.
+All of the weather dataframes per each period inludes this
+range.

+After analyzing weather datasets I desided to use only the last
+dataset per each month and that is why:

+    1. For each month all the data from one dataset to another
+        is filled for the same lat/lng,
+        but has different temperature for each day

+    2. Consider the previous point, it sounds logical to save the
+     data of the last days for each month since it is better to
+     have the newest data for the same lat/lng.
+     I saved 3 datasets in total, 1 for October, August, September, and then join this data to restaurants_df.

 ## I left the comments in the project files, but if smth is unclear, please write me directly